A remark on certain restricted plane partitions and crystal melting model: Introduction

 \end{thm}

 The product-type formula \eqref{eqn:Z^(N,infty,L) main} bears a resemblance to those partition functions of other types of plane partitions, such as the ordinary plane partitions in a box \cite{Mc, Mac, S99}, the symmetric plane partitions and the shifted plane partitions \cite{Mc99,A78,Mac,S99,FW07,V07,V09}.
-Whatever, in those cases, plane partitions are either confined in a box or have no specific boundary conditions.
-In contrast, our case consider the plane partitions with a certain limit shape boundary along the $z-$axis direction.
+In each of those cases, the plane partition is either confined in a box or has no specific boundary conditions.
+In contrast, our case considers the plane partitions with a certain limit boundary along the $z$-axis direction.
 Thus, it is somehow interesting that a product formula still exists for the partition function of such plane partitions.
 Notably, for those examples \cite{Mc,Mac,S99,A78,V09}, pure combinatorial proofs exist for their product formulas.
 Providing a pure combinatorial proof for our formula \eqref{eqn:Z^(N,infty,L) main} becomes an interesting and potentially difficult question.
-Essentially, the plane partitions with a limit shape are equivalent to the skew plane partitions in \cite{OR07}.
+Essentially, the plane partitions with a limit boundary are equivalent to the skew plane partitions in \cite{OR07}.
 Thus, this model is a special case of the Schur process introduced in \cite{OR03}.
 The corresponding partition function formula was obtained in the second equation of Theorem 2 in \cite{OR07}.
 Their formula is a product of terms labeled by elements in two sets.
-Notably, the main terms in our formula \eqref{eqn:Z^(N,infty,L) main} are a special case of MacMahon formula \eqref{eqn:macmahon} and a product of terms labeled by boxes in Young diagram corresponding to $\mu$.
+Notably, the main terms in our formula \eqref{eqn:Z^(N,infty,L) main} are a special case of MacMahon formula \eqref{eqn:macmahon} and a product of terms labeled by boxes in the Young diagram corresponding to $\mu$.
+It is not apparent that these two kinds of formulas are the same even they should be equal to each other.
+As we will see below, the form in our formula can be used to study its relation to the double-$\mathbb{P}^1$ model and give a new proof of the full MacMahon formula.